Copper-Gold Ratio: Industrial Metal Versus Safe Haven, Monthly Since 1960

-The copper/gold ratio is a market-implied growth indicator.
-Copper is an industrial metal driven by manufacturing and construction demand; gold is a safe-haven asset.
-When copper outperforms gold, the market is pricing in growth.
-When gold outperforms copper, the market is pricing in fear.
-The ratio has historically tracked the direction of Treasury yields and PMI readings — making it a useful cross-check for macro regime identification.
+The Copper-Gold Ratio is an Eco3min monthly composite that divides the price of copper — an industrial metal driven by manufacturing and construction demand — by the price of gold, a non-yielding safe-haven asset.
+Calculated as copper (USD/lb) divided by gold (USD/oz) and scaled by 1000 for readability, the Copper-Gold Ratio runs monthly from January 1960 to present.
+When copper outperforms gold, the market is pricing growth and risk-on flows; when gold outperforms copper, the market is pricing slowdown or systemic fear.
+The ratio has historically tracked the direction of Treasury yields and PMI readings closely enough to be cited as a cross-asset macro signal in institutional research.

 Latest Value